Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [cla.microsoft.com][cla].

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately.
-For example, labels and comments.
+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately with labels and comments.
 Follow the instructions provided by the bot.
-You'll only need to sign the CLA once across all repos using our CLA.
+You'll only need to sign the CLA once across all Microsoft repos.

 This project has adopted the [Microsoft Open Source Code of Conduct][coc].
 For more information, see the [Code of Conduct FAQ][coc_faq] or contact [opencode@microsoft.com][coc_contact] with any questions or comments.